EnigmaCurry/d.rymcg.tech/README.md

 Run the configuration wizard, and answer the questions:

 ```
-## Run this from the ROOT directory of the repository d.rymcg.tech
+## Run this from the root directory of the cloned source:
 make config
 ```